taliaperry/astro/pages/bibliography.md

 <a name="almeida"></a>Almeida, Onésimo.
 “Chapter Four.
 Science During the Portuguese Maritime Discoveries: A Telling Case Between Experimenters and Theoreticians.”
 In <i>Science in the Spanish and Portuguese empires, 1500-1800</i>, edited by Daniela Bleichmar, Paula De Vos, Kristin Huffine, and Kevin Sheehan, 78–92.
 Stanford, CA: Stanford University Press, 2009.
 [Link to chapter](https://ebookcentral.proquest.com/lib/cm/detail.action?docID=618842).

-Arnold, J. Barto III and Robert S. Weddle.
-The Nautical Archaeology of Padre Island: The Spanish Shipwrecks of 1554.
+<a name="arnold"></a>Arnold, J. Barto III and Robert S. Weddle. <i>The Nautical Archaeology of Padre Island: The Spanish Shipwrecks of 1554</i>.
 New York: Academic Press, 1978.

-Ash, Eric H. “20.
+<a name="ash"></a>Ash, Eric H. “20.
 Navigation Techniques and Practice in the Renaissance.”
-In The History of Cartography, Volume 3: Cartography in the European Renaissance, edited by David Woodward.
-Chicago, IL: University of Chicago Press, 2007. https://press.uchicago.edu/books/HOC/HOC_V3_Pt1/Volume3_Part1.html.
+In <i>The History of Cartography, Volume 3: Cartography in the European Renaissance</i>, edited by David Woodward.
+Chicago, IL: University of Chicago Press, 2007.
+[Link to chapter](https://press.uchicago.edu/books/HOC/HOC_V3_Pt1/Volume3_Part1.html).

-Barba, Alvaro Alonso.
-“De los metales y cosas metalicas artificiales.”
-In Arte de los metales (1640).
-Lima, Peru: los Huérfanos, 1817. https://books.google.com/books?id=gDkwAAAAYAAJ
+<a name="barba"></a>Barba, Alvaro Alonso.
+“De los metales y cosas metalicas artificiales.” <i>In Arte de los metales</i> (1640).
+Lima, Peru: los Huérfanos, 1817.
+[Link to book](https://books.google.com/books?id=gDkwAAAAYAAJ).

-Barba, Alvaro Alonso.
-A Collection of Scarce and Valuable Treatises Upon Metals, Mines and Minerals (1640).
+<a name="barba2"></a>Barba, Alvaro Alonso. <i>A Collection of Scarce and Valuable Treatises Upon Metals, Mines and Minerals</i> (1640).
 Translated by the Earl of Sandwich [Edward Montagu] (1669).
-London: C. Jephson, 1738. https://www.google.com/books/edition/A_Collection_of_Scarce_and_Valuable_Trea/
+London: C. Jephson, 1738.
+[Link to book](https://www.google.com/books/edition/A_Collection_of_Scarce_and_Valuable_Trea/).

-Barrera-Osorio, Antonio.
-Experiencing Nature: The Spanish American Empire and the Early Scientific Revolution.
+<a name="barreraosorio"></a>Barrera-Osorio, Antonio. <i>Experiencing Nature: The Spanish American Empire and the Early Scientific Revolution</i>.
 Austin, TX: University of Texas Press, 2006.

-Bennett, Jim.
+<a name="bennett"></a>Bennett, Jim.
 “Early Modern Mathematical Instruments.”
-In The Best Writing on Mathematics 2013, edited by Mircea Pitici, 163–74.
-Princeton, NJ: Princeton University Press, 2014. http://www.jstor.org/stable/j.ctt4cgb74.20.
+In <i>The Best Writing on Mathematics 2013</i>, edited by Mircea Pitici, 163–74.
+Princeton, NJ: Princeton University Press, 2014.
+[Link to chapter](http://www.jstor.org/stable/j.ctt4cgb74.20).

-Brading, D. A. [David] and Harry E. Cross.
-“Colonial Silver Mining: Mexico and Peru.”
-Hispanic American Historical Review 52, no. 4 (November 1972): 545–579. https://doi.org/10.1215/00182168-52.4.545
+<a name="brading"></a>Brading, D. A. [David] and Harry E. Cross.
+“Colonial Silver Mining: Mexico and Peru.” <i>Hispanic American Historical Review</i> 52, no. 4 (November 1972): 545–579.
+[Link to article](https://doi.org/10.1215/00182168-52.4.545).

-Brown,  Kendall W. “Casa de la Contratación.”
-In Iberia and the Americas: Culture, Politics, and History: A Multidisciplinary Encyclopedia, vol. 1, edited by J. Michael Francis, 179–181.
+<a name="brown"></a>Brown,  Kendall W. “Casa de la Contratación.”
+In <i>Iberia and the Americas: Culture, Politics, and History: A Multidisciplinary Encyclopedia</i>, vol. 1, edited by J. Michael Francis, 179–181.
 Santa Barbara, CA: ABC-CLIO, 2006.

-Bourne, Edward Gaylord.
-Spain in America.
+<a name="bourne"></a>Bourne, Edward Gaylord. <i>Spain in America</i>.
 New York: Barnes and Noble, 1962.

-Boxer, C.R.
-[Charles Ralph].
-The Portuguese Seaborne Empire 1415–1825.
+<a name="boxer"></a>Boxer, C.R.
+[Charles Ralph]. <i>The Portuguese Seaborne Empire 1415–1825</i>.
 Manchester : Carcanet in association with the Calouste Gulbenkian Foundation, 1991.

-Boxer, C.R.
-[Charles Ralph].
-The Tragic History of the Sea.
+<a name="boxer2"></a>Boxer, C.R.
+[Charles Ralph]. <i>The Tragic History of the Sea</i>.
 Minneapolis, MN: University of Minnesota Press, 2001.

-Boyajian, James C. Portuguese trade in Asia under the Habsburgs, 1580-1640.
+<a name="boyajian"></a>Boyajian, James C. <i>Portuguese trade in Asia under the Habsburgs, 1580-1640</i>.
 Baltimore, MD: Johns Hopkins University Press, 1993.

-Budsberg, Nicholas, James Jobling, and Filipe Castro.
-“The Rio Grande Do Norte Astrolabe.”
-International Journal of Historical Archaeology 20, no. 2 (2016): 405–21. http://www.jstor.org/stable/26174265.
+<a name="budsberg"></a>Budsberg, Nicholas, James Jobling, and Filipe Castro.
+“The Rio Grande Do Norte Astrolabe.” <i>International Journal of Historical Archaeology</i> 20, no. 2 (2016): 405–21.
+[Link to article](http://www.jstor.org/stable/26174265).

 Castro, Filipe, James Jobling, Nicholas Budsberg, Brad Loewen, Gaelle Dieulefet.
 Marine Astrolabes Catalogue.
 ShipLAB Report 16.3, June 2020.